-Under the National Code 2007, providers are restricted from enrolling transferring students prior to the student completing six calendar months of their principal course.
+Under the National Code 2018, providers are restricted from enrolling transferring students prior to the student completing six calendar months of their principal course.
 The principal course is one for which a student visa has been issued as the highest level of study in their package of courses.
 If you have completed six calendar months of enrolled units in your principal course at Deakin University, you do not need to apply for a release, you can apply to discontinue through DeakinSync.

 Acceptable reasons for release

-The following criteria are the only circumstances in which Deakin will grant a release before the completion of the first six months of the Deakin program:
+The following criteria are the only circumstances in which Deakin University will grant a release before the completion of the first six months of the Deakin University program:

-- There are both grounds and evidence for compassionate and/or compelling circumstances (see below); and
+4. There are both grounds and evidence for compassionate and/or compelling circumstances;

-- An applicant under 18 years old presents a valid offer from a receiving institution (which also acknowledges the responsibility to provide accommodation, support and general welfare) and provides written evidence of parent/guardian support for the transfer.
+8. You are under 18 years old and present a valid offer from a receiving institution (which also acknowledges the responsibility to provide accommodation, support and general welfare) and you provide written evidence of parent/guardian support for the transfer;

-Compassionate and/or compelling circumstances are defined as a sudden change of circumstances, beyond the student's control, that impact on plans for on-campus study in Australia.
+Compassionate and/or compelling circumstances are defined as a sudden change of circumstances, beyond your control, that impacts on plans for on-campus study in Australia.
 Such circumstances must be supported by documentary evidence.
 Where circumstances include illness, this must be supported by substantial medical evidence

 Non-acceptable reasons for release

-Please note that the following circumstances will not generally be considered compassionate or compelling circumstances:
+Please note the following circumstances will not generally be considered compassionate or compelling circumstances:

-- Lack of understanding of Deakin University Transfer between Registered Providers Guidelines or Tuition Fee and Refund Policies.
+1. Lack of understanding of Deakin University Transfer between Registered Providers Guidelines, Tuition Fee and Refund Policies or enrolment procedures;

-- Where your CoE has already been cancelled for non-commencement of study or for an inactive enrolment status
+4. Where your CoE has already been cancelled for non-commencement of study or for an inactive enrolment status;

 Appeals against a decision

-Under the National Code, a student may appeal a decision not to grant a release by writing to Appeals Administration via email at email@example.com within 20 working days of the date on the outcome letter.
-If a student wishes to appeal, they must attach any previously unsubmitted new evidence with their appeal.
+Students may appeal a decision not to grant a release by writing to firstname.lastname@example.org within 20 working days of the date on the release outcome letter

 Refund of fees

-If you are a currently enrolled Deakin student and believe you are eligible for a refund of fees, please complete the Remission of Debt form on the Refunds and Remissions webpage.
+If you are a current Deakin University student and believe you are eligible for a refund, you will need to apply directly using the Refunds and remissions for international students process.